-Waenhuiskrans Fm. must stop, and the finds

-aeolianites where the reported to the

-coversands are thin.
-Environmental Control

-Officer and the contracted

-archaeologist (Jonathan

-Kaplan 082 321 0172).

-Human remains must not be

-removed or disturbed until

-inspected by the

-archaeologist.

-- A protocol for finds of

-buried fossil bones, the

-Fossil Finds Procedure (FFP),

-must be included in the

-Environmental

-Management Plan (EMP) for

-the proposed development.

-The Fossil Finds Procedure

-provides guidelines to be

-followed in the event of

-fossil bone finds in the

-excavations.
+but may intersect the underlying, older Waenhuiskrans Fm. aeolianites where the coversands are thin. during excavations, work must stop, and the finds reported to the Environmental Control Officer and the contracted archaeologist (Jonathan Kaplan 082 321 0172).
+Human remains must not be removed or disturbed until inspected by the archaeologist.
+A protocol for finds of buried fossil bones, the Fossil Finds Procedure (FFP), must be included in the Environmental Management Plan (EMP) for the proposed development.
+The Fossil Finds Procedure provides guidelines to be followed in the event of fossil bone finds in the fossil bone finds in the excavations.